Who are the Houthis and why did the US and UK retaliate for their attacks on ships in the Red Sea?

 In response, the U.S. and U.K. struck Houthi missile, radar and drone capabilities to degrade the group’s ability to conduct more attacks like Tuesday’s barrage.

-In response to the strikes, which occurred in Yemen just before Friday 3 a.m. local time, the militant group has already pledged to retaliate.
+In response to the strikes, which occurred in Yemen just before Friday 3 a.m. local time, the rebel group has already pledged to retaliate.
+Later in the day, the Houthis said the strikes killed five of their forces and wounded six.

 Here’s a look at the Houthis and their increasing attacks, and why the U.S. believes it is more acceptable to bomb some Iranian-linked targets than others.